Masthead Image

 Rounds 1, 2 and 3

-Toss-Up questions are replaced by Face-Offs.
+There are Face-Off and Bonus questions.
 In each round, a different player from each team handles Face-Offs, which means only s/he may answer.
 Face-Offs are worth 10 points.
 If a player answers a Face-Off correctly, the team gets a bonus.
-Answer it wrong and there is no longer a 5 point penalty, but the question is still turned over to the other team.
-There are no longer "interrupts."
+Answer it wrong and the question is turned over to the other team.
+Face-Offs may not be interrupted.
 Players must wait until the end of the question to signal.
-Bonuses are all worth 20 points.
-The last player to correctly answer a Face-Off picks the category for the next Face-Off & Bonus pair.
+Bonuses are all worth 20 points and the team confers on its answer(s), but may not interrupt the reading of a Bonus part.
+The last player to correctly answer a Face-Off picks the category for the next Face-Off.
 Rounds 1, 2 and 3 are each 4 minutes in length.

 Round 4